uberhalit/EldenRingFpsUnlockAndMore/README.md

 # EXPERIMENTAL!
 NOT YET TESTED MUCH
-Please makse sure your game is set to offline and you start the game without EAC through the utility.
+Please make sure your game is set to offline and you start the game without EAC through the utility.

 # Elden Ring FPS Unlocker and more